Quick Answer

 Moderate DIY difficulty.
 Electric heat pumps are more DIY-friendly but still challenging.
 You'll need to run 220V electrical service, which may require an electrician depending on your comfort level and local codes.
 The plumbing connections are straightforward, but electrical work must meet local code requirements.

-Key considerations include proper electrical disconnect installation, GFCI protection, and adequate electrical panel capacity.
-Most heat pumps draw 20-50 amps, so verify your electrical system can handle the load.
+Key considerations include proper electrical disconnect installation, GFCI protection, adequate electrical panel capacity (verify available amperage), and proper electrical bonding/grounding per NEC requirements.
+Residential heat pumps typically draw 15-50+ amps depending on size and capacity, so verify your electrical system can handle the load.

 Solar Pool Heaters